What is Cataract Surgery?

-By age 80, more than half of all Americans either have a cataract or have had cataract surgery.
 Cataract surgery is a very successful operation.
 One and a half million people have this procedure every year and 95% have a successful result.
 As with any surgical procedure, complications can occur during or after surgery and some are severe enough to limit vision.
 But in most cases, vision, as well as the quality of life improves.

 Symptoms of Cataracts